-If You’re Not Already Hair Cycling, It’s Time to Try the TikTok Hair-Care TrendJanuary 20, 2023
+If You’re Not Already Hair Cycling, It’s Time to Try the TikTok Hair-Care TrendDecember 21, 2023

 TikTok has become our go-to resource for endless hairstyling inspo, but lately it has been a helpful destination for hair-care advice, as well.
-One hair-care trend we’re seeing all over the app right now is something called “hair cycling.”
+One hair-care trend we’ve seen all over the app is something called “hair cycling.”
 Beauty influencer Kelsey Griffin coined the clever term, derived from a popular skincare hack, to describe how she rotates different products instead of sticking to the same shampoo and conditioner regimen every time she washes her hair.

 “I usually wash my hair every three to four days, so about twice a week, and every time I wash my hair, I do a different type of shampoo-conditioner routine,” Griffin explains in a recent TikTok.